jmelis/nzbmatrix-imdb/README.md

 Details
 -------
 This extension modifies the NZBMatrix interface to include IMDb information.
-It modifies all the IMDb links to include the IMDb reating.
-It also enhances the Cover View by adding the following information to every element that has an IMDb link:
+It adds to all IMDb links the IMDb rating.
+It also enhances the Cover View and the List View by adding the following information to every element that has an IMDb link:

 * Rating
 * Director